scala-js/scala-js-website/doc/tutorial/getting-started/index.md

 ---
 layout: doc
-title: Getting Started with Scala.js, Vite, Laminar and ScalablyTyped
+title: Getting Started Tutorial Series
 ---

 This series of tutorials teaches you how to use Scala.js together with modern development tools.